dimitar-stoev/dimitar-stoev/README.md

 My name is Dimitar Stoev, and I'm a software engineer with a passion for developing a wide range of applications, from web technologies and representative websites to mobile applications.
 I'm a productivity geek with a strong belief in the hustle culture, and I strive to get things done on time with a high-quality product spirit.

-I'm a strong believer in open source and free education, and that's why I started the Open Source Society University.
-I'm excited to live in a time when access to value is so free and open, and I'm dedicated to giving back to the community.
+I'm a strong believer in open source and free education, and that's why I am building almost all my projects in public!

 I believe that understanding how technologies work and are implemented at a lower level is essential to providing better, high-quality service and consultation.
 That's why I prefer to work with serious technologies and write quality, well-tested code.
 My preferred stack includes Angular and VueJS on the frontend, and NestJS and Express.js on the backend.